You’ve heard of digital marketing consulting.

 Either way, a digital marketing consultant can help form a strategy to ensure you see significant traffic or downloads – even on the very first day.

-A social media presence is a must in this day and age (and no one knows that better than a digital marketing consultant).
+A social media presence is a must in this day and age.

 But many businesses find themselves at a loss when it comes to building an effective social strategy.
 After all, it’s a space that grows and changes at a moment’s notice, and it can be hard for anyone to keep on top of it.